Wabinab/Wabinab.github.io/_posts/2023-01-24-Thinking, Fast and Slow.md

 - (I forgot my reaction, but remember I focus on the word "crime" and disregard "Julie", so probably thinking of none of her business again.)
 - (I don't follow Ivy League or know what a GPA is)

+## Edit during Chapter 20
+One now know that you can speak of your informed belief when it's a visual illusion; and one think that's true for oneself.
+One still see it as longer, but one know these kinds of trick questions comes up (in a kind environment) to trick you, so immediate disbelief arise to suppress System 1.

 (Will be updated again if one found more as one haven't finish the book).

 ## Conclusion